U.S. diplomats urging nations to ramp up PPE production, seeking to buy supplies

-In a diplomatic cable, sent by the State Department Tuesday to all U.S. embassies and consulates and obtained by NBC News, American diplomats were given talking points to use in conversations with foreign governments about coronavirus.
-They include emphasizing that the U.S. is facing “a historic surge in patients seeking care for COVID-19,” the disease caused by the coronavirus.
+In a diplomatic cable, sent Tuesday by the State Department to all U.S. embassies and consulates and obtained by NBC News, American diplomats were given talking points to use in conversations with foreign governments about the coronavirus.
+They include emphasizing that the U.S. is facing “a historic surge in patients seeking care for COVID-19,” the disease caused by the virus.

 “No country can fight COVID-19 alone,” the talking points say, adding that the U.S. is “doing its part to increase supply chain input and output” by taking “unprecedented steps to ramp up production of key equipment such as face masks.”

-“We encourage your country to mobilize all appropriate domestic resources to scale up production of items needed to address this outbreak, including steps to mobilize potential productive capacity,” the talking points relayed in the cable say.
+“We encourage your country to mobilize all appropriate domestic resources to scale up production of items needed to address this outbreak, including steps to mobilize potential productive capacity,” the cable said.
 “The United States seeks to purchase additional quantities of these items if your country has any excess capacity.”

 The cable also says the U.S. is “willing to explore a mutually beneficial exchange of other materials to address COVID-19 related supplies that we have in excess.”
 Diplomats are encouraged to tell host countries they want to “begin a dialogue with your country on meeting our shared urgent medical needs as quickly as possible.”